travelster/DBGallery/beyond-basics/pinned-items.md

 - Sub-folders/sub-Collections do not display in the pinned items area (for ease of use).
 - Go to the source folder or Collection in the tree by clicking the pinned item.
 - There are no restrictions on the number of elements, but the height of the section is limited and a scrollbar appears.

-Note: There is no quick access (aka Pinned Items) section in the left panel until the first item is pinned.
+- There is no quick access (aka Pinned Items) section in the left panel until the first item is pinned.